 - Now add salt, red chili powder, black salt, ginger powder, jeera powder, and sugar. grind it into a smooth paste.

-- Take ½ cup of chutney paste into a mixing bowl; add chopped onion and coriander leaves to it.
+- Take ½ cup of chutney paste into a mixing bowl; add chopped onion and coriander leaves in it.

-- Add required water to liquid consistency of chutney.
+- Add required water to the liquid consistency of the chutney.

 - Serve chutney with moong dal gota.